pananton/busrpc-spec/busrpc.md

 ## Method description file

-Method description file *method.proto* must always contain definition of a method descriptor `MethodDesc` - a predefined busrpc structure, which provides information about the method by means of a nested types.
+Method description file *method.proto* must always contain definition of the method descriptor `MethodDesc` - a predefined busrpc structure, which provides information about the method by means of a nested types.
 All this nested types are described in the subsections below.
 Definitions of other types may also be nested inside `MethodDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.

 ### `Params` and `Retval`

 `Params` and `Retval` are predefined structures, which describe method parameters and return value.
 Both of this structures may be omitted in `MethodDesc`.

-Missing or empty `Params` structure means that method does not have any parameters.
+`MethodDesc` without nested `Params` describes a method without parameters.
+Note, that if structure `Params` exists but has no fields, corresponding method **is not** considered a method without parameters by this specification.

 `MethodDesc` without nested `Retval` describes a [one-way method](#class), which does not involve any reply when it gets called.
 This means the caller can't determine when and whether one-way method call is processed. `MethodDesc` with empty `Retval` describes a regular method, for which reply, albeit empty, is sent when the call is processed.

 Consider two methods from a `user` class described in the previous section:
 * method `sign_in` verifies user credentials (`username` obtained from the object identifier and `password` passed in method parameters) and signs in user to the application if verification is passed; in pseudocode method signature can be seen as `Result user::sign_in(string password)`
-* one-way method `on_signed_in` is invoked for signed in user to allow other services implement arbitrary actions for signed in user (for example, notify user contacts that he is online); in pseudocode method signature can be seen as `void user::on_signed_in()`
+* one-way method without parameters `on_signed_in` is invoked for signed in user to allow other services implement arbitrary actions for signed in user (for example, notify user contacts that he is online); in pseudocode method signature can be seen as `void user::on_signed_in()`

 ```
 // file ./api/chat/user/sign_in/method.proto